k4mrul/sre-roadmap/README.md

 ### Fallacies of Distributed Computing

+These are common misconceptions about distributed systems that can lead to design and implementation errors.

 -   **Network is reliable:** Networks can experience failures like packet loss, delays, and disconnections.
 -   **Latency is zero:** There's always a delay in communication between nodes in a distributed system.
 -   **Bandwidth is infinite:** Bandwidth is limited, and excessive data can overwhelm networks.